Environmental impact of war: War forcing fossil fuel use

 Fatih Birol, the head of the International Energy Agency talking about the prospects of COP 28 mentioned the war in Ukraine and the international tensions in general as the main barrier for climate action.

 A study analyzing different aspects of the environmental impacts of the war in Ukraine found that it seriously disturbed climate action and "The biggest risk in terms of impact lies in the potential diversion of attention and focus toward the reduction of inflation rates and market regulation, potentially pushing the focus away from the urgent fight against climate change".

-A report from the climate group Reclaim Finance, found a sharp rise in gas projects in recent years.
-The war in Ukraine is one of the main causes.
+A 2024 report from the climate group Reclaim Finance, found a sharp rise in natural gas projects in recent years with the war in Ukraine being one of the main causes.
 The projects could lead to a "climate bomb" equivalent to the annual emissions of all the world's operating coal power plants.

 As of December 2024, the war in Ukraine has detrimental effect on global climate action and strongly increased emissions.
 In January 2025 Ukrainian officials said the war has severely damaged the environment.
 Except the direct effect it created shortage in food and gas what make other countries to increase production.
 The war seriously hampered the environmental protection of the Baltic Sea, which can be soon turn into a carbon source due to climate change and environmental degradation.
 The rhetoric of some green parties in the EU saying that the conflict in Ukraine can "help" the climate is counterproductive, increasing war and consequently increasing emissions.

-War terminology in climate policy

-The usage of military termes in climate policy is dangerous and can lead to unintended consequences.
+Militaries' positive effects on the environment